 The Pan American Health Organization (PAHO) launched a study focused on collecting, analyzing, and systematizing a review of scientific literature on health and migration at the national and international levels from the countries of the Region of the Americas.
 This was done in collaboration with a research team from the Social Studies in Health Program of the Institute of Sciences and Innovation in Medicine (ICIM) at the Universidad del Desarrollo in Chile.

 The interactive dashboard maps scientific articles on health and migration in countries of the Region of the Americas at the national and international levels.
-It shows the current state of scientific literature on the health of migrants, refugees, and persons on the move in the Americas from January 2016 to October 2021.
+It shows the current state of scientific literature on the health of migrants, refugees, and persons on the move in the Americas.

 The dashboard is a tool to guide academics, health workers, decision-makers, and actors from different sectors in the Americas in formulating plans and programs that include the health of the migrant population in a comprehensive manner.
 It highlights key evidence supporting these processes, including fundamental areas of health systems, health outcomes, and social determinants of health.

-The dashboard was developed based on a narrative literature review of texts indexed in the Web of Science (2 May 2021) and PubMed (5 May 2021) databases, which were updated in late October 2021.
+The dashboard was developed based on a narrative literature review of texts indexed in the Web of Science and PubMed databases.
 This information was supplemented through keyword searches in Google Scholar of texts not indexed in these databases.

 The dashboard simultaneously shows: (1) descriptive results of the studies identified in this review of scientific literature; (2) lead and corresponding authors of those works; and (3) institutions linked to the authors of the studies in the review.